plforacle/heatwave-ml-iris/add-heatwave-cluster/add-heatwave-cluster.md

 ## Introduction

-A HeatWave cluster comprise of a MySQL DB System node and two or more HeatWave nodes.
-The MySQL DB System node includes a plugin that is responsible for cluster management, loading data into the HeatWave cluster, query scheduling, and returning query result.
+A HeatWave cluster comprise of a MySQL DB System and one or more HeatWave nodes.
+The MySQL DB System includes a plugin that is responsible for cluster management, loading data into the HeatWave cluster, query scheduling, and returning query result.

 ![heatwave architect](./images/mysql-heatwave-architecture.png "heatwave architect ")